Teas English And Language Usage Practice Test

 • Modifier placement

-To give you an idea, you may need to decide whether a sentence should read:
+As an example, you may need to decide whether a sentence should read:

 • The nurse checked the patient’s chart.